supermemo-wiki/SuperMemoAssistant.Wiki/docs/plugins-PDF.md

 ## What is SUB-PDF?

-Sub-PDFs are basically mirrors of your original PDF, but with specified section targeted.
+Sub-PDFs are basically mirrors of your original PDF, but with specific section targeted.
 Sub PDFs are useful when you want to focus on certain chapter, whilst working separately with rest of the chapters.

  You can create Sub-PDFs of the original PDF via bookmarks or manual selection.